10 Cinematic Milestones That Were Reached Sooner Than You Think

 Films about the RMS Titanic go back much further than James Cameron’s blockbuster, Titanic (1997).
 For example, there was the Nazi propaganda film Titanic (1943), which argued that British and American capitalism led to the ship sinking.
 Other films include A Night to Remember (1958) and The Unsinkable Molly Brown (1964).

-But filmmakers were even quicker to capitalize on the tragedy.
+But it turns out filmmakers were even quicker to capitalize on the tragedy.
 Saved From the Titanic (1912) premiered just 29 days after the ship sank—and it starred a real-life survivor.

 Actress Dorothy Gibson, having survived the sinking, was immediately approached by the French film company Éclair, who convinced her to play a fictionalized version of herself in a ten-minute film.
 The film depicted her arriving at the dock in a rescue boat and being greeted by her parents and fiancé.